 Modern digital cameras allow us to record very fine detail.
 Also, instead of using 35mm film, we now use different sensor sizes – full frame and cropped.
 This adds another factor to consider.
 So we need to rethink the old rule of thumb.

-How to beat camera shake
+How to beat camera shake for sharp photos

 Aside from using a tripod or a monopod, shutter speed is your secret weapon.
 Using the correct shutter speed prevents both motion blur and camera shake to achieve tack sharp photos, as long as you are of course also in focus.